johnolinda/relationships-small-group-study/01-the-nature-of-god.md

 **DISCUSSION QUESTION:** *Which end of the spectrum do you tend to move toward and why?*

-Our relationships tend to fit one of these three profiles:
+Without the help of Christ, our relationships tend to fit one of these three profiles:

 ### The Frustrated Relationship